tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_combine_swagger_and_guide.md

     {% raw %}{{site.data.parameters.acme_parameter}}{% endraw %}
 ```

 You would then take the output from Jekyll that contains the content pushed into each spec property.
-In this model, you're generating the Swagger spec from your Jekyll project.
+In this model, you're generating the OpenAPI spec from your Jekyll project.

 I've tried this approach.
-It's not a bad way to go, but it's hard to ensure that your Swagger spec remains valid as you write content.
+It's not a bad way to go, but it's hard to ensure that your OpenAPI spec remains valid as you write content.
 When you have references like this in your spec content (`{% raw %}{{site.data.parameters.acme_parameter}}{% endraw %}`), you can't benefit from the real-time spec validation that you get when using the [Swagger Editor](http://swagger.io/swagger-editor/).

 Most likely you'd need to include the entire Swagger UI project in your Jekyll site.
 At the top of your Swagger.yml file, add frontmatter dashes with `layout: null` to ensure Jekyll processes the file: